LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 ---
 title: Creating a Skip to Content link
-summary: let's learn why we should add a Skip Link to our sites, who benefits from them and discuss a couple of ways we can build one, along with some best practice accessibility considerations
+summary: Learn why we should add a Skip Link to our sites, who benefits from them and discuss a couple of ways we can build one, along with some best practice accessibility considerations
 author: dlee
 date: 2023-09-01